Poojavpatel/Tech-stack/System Design/README.md

 If all corresponding bits in the array are 1, the element may be in the set (a false positive is possible due to hash collisions).
 If any of the bits are 0, the element is definitely not in the set.

+#### Key Characteristics

+1. False Positives: Bloom filters can produce false positives (indicating an element is in the set when it's not) but no false negatives (if it says an element is not in the set, it's definitely not).

+1. Space Efficiency: Bloom filters are memory-efficient because they use a small number of bits per element compared to traditional data structures like hash tables

+1. Quick Membership Tests: Membership tests are extremely fast, as they only involve checking a few bits in the array

-Use Cases
+#### Use Cases
 1. Caching Systems:
 Bloom filters are used in caching systems to quickly check if a requested item is likely to be in the cache before performing a more time-consuming lookup.
 1. Distributed Systems:
 In distributed systems, Bloom filters can be used to reduce the number of unnecessary network requests by quickly checking if an item may exist on a remote node.
 1. Spell Checking:
 Bloom filters are applied in spell-checking algorithms to quickly determine if a word may be misspelled.
-Network Routing Tables:
+1. Network Routing Tables:
-1. Bloom filters can be used in network routers to quickly check whether a destination IP address might be in a routing table
+Bloom filters can be used in network routers to quickly check whether a destination IP address might be in a routing table

 <br/>
 <br/>